 KCS and the City of Flagstaff would like to thank their trading partners for their role in making the project a success.
 Unanticipated challenges due to COVID-19 were met with grace, flexibility and a shared sense of responsibility.
 Local trading partners and building materials were prioritized as much as possible, which contributed to the overall quality of the project.

 “The City of Flagstaff's new municipal court facility was designed and built to meet the needs of today and tomorrow.
 The KCS-led project team understood the needs of the courthouse and provided a beautiful and functional space for legal proceedings, ”said Jessica Cortes, City Court Administrator for Flagstaff.
 Tim Kinney, CEO of KCS, on the importance of this project for the city: “KCS is honored to be involved in such an impactful project for our community.
 The new establishment of the district court will be a great asset for future generations. "

-The MOUNTAIN CITIES section is made possible by Prescott Valley Heating and Cooling, serving the Quad Cities and Verde Valley.
+The MOUNTAIN CITIES area is made possible by Prescott Valley Heating and Cooling, which serves the Quad Cities and Verde Valley.